 4. Be prepared.
 That means a spare tire, first aid and map (physical because believe it or not, not everywhere in the outback has reception/wifi): check.

-Now that you’re ready, here are our picks for the best first time road trip itineraries, and if you want to take a few days off and let someone else do the driving then our mates over at Contiki, Topdeck and Adventure Tours Australia have got a little treat for you in the form of up to 15% off Aussie Adventures and our other mates over at Virgin Australia have given us exclusive student and Under-30 domestic airfares until March 31, 2018.
+Now that you’re ready, here are our picks for the best first time road trip itineraries, and if you want to take a few days off and let someone else do the driving then our mates over at Contiki, Topdeck and Adventure Tours Australia have got a little treat for you in the form of awesome tour adventures over here!

 1.Melbourne to the Great Ocean Road